Is glycine the safest medicine? Glycine: application features and side effects

 Glycine overdose

-With unauthorized use or too long a course of treatment, symptoms of an overdose of Glycine may occur.
-During treatment, the patient should take as many tablets as needed as prescribed by the doctor, the usual dose is 1 tablet 2-3 times a day under the tongue.
-The highest dose is usually prescribed when ischemic stroke- 10 tablets for 3-4 hours under the tongue, increased dosage usually lasts no longer than 3-4 days.
+With unauthorized use or too long a course of treatment, symptoms of Glycine overdose may occur.
+During treatment, the patient should take as many tablets as prescribed by the doctor, the usual dose is 1 tablet 2-3 times a day under the tongue.
+The highest dose is usually prescribed for ischemic stroke– 10 tablets over 3-4 hours under the tongue, increased dosage usually lasts no longer than 3-4 days.

 Glycine overdose symptoms